What is the Responsible Conduct of Research and Scholarship about?

 Currently, students and post-docs supported by NIH and NSF on research or training grants, though we expect other agencies will move in this direction.
 Students on fellowships such as the NSF Doctoral Dissertation Improvement Grants (DDIG) should be part of the training.

-Students on USDA NIFA grants must take the PEERRS online module, "Foundations of Good Research Practices" to satisfy the requirement.
-We will have them do our RCRS requirements.
+Students on USDA NIFA grants must take the PEERRS online module, "Foundations of Good Research Practices" to satisfy the requirement and we will have them complete RCRS requirements.

 How are students identified for training?

-ITS has developed an automated process that identifies students and post-docs who require training.
+ITS developed an automated process that identifies students and post-docs who require training.
 Currently, temp hourly appointments are not part of the query to identify training needs.
-The LSA Dean's Office sends information to departments on a bi-monthly basis to communicate the names of students who need training.
+The LSA Dean's Office runs reports and sends information to business managers in LSA departments on a monthly basis to communicate the names of students who need training.

 What topics are covered in the training?

 - appropriate citation of sources and avoiding plagiarism

 - acquisition, management, ownership and sharing of data

 - research misconduct, including data fabrication and falsification

 - personal, professional and financial conflicts of interest